-Stop Guessing; Use Amazon Reviews to See Your Future
+Stop Guessing, Use Amazon Review Checker to See Your Future

 A quick look at the available data scientist jobs on LinkedIn and Indeed will show you what I mean.
-If you’re a data scientist and you have an active pulse, you’re hiring material.
+If you’re a data scientist with an active pulse, you’re hiring material.

 In either case, data is king.